jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return "Character __" + characters[pick] + "__ duplicated.\n\n";
 ```
 __
-ac chars dupe - Choose a character from the characters list and add a new entry for it.
+ac chars dupe - Asks the user for a character from the characters list and adds a new entry for that character.

 __